 Do all loft conversions require planning permission?

 Loft conversions that fall outside the parameters of permitted development will necessitate planning permission.
-Conversely, those meeting these conditions do not require such authorization.
+Conversely, those meeting these conditions do not require such authorisation.